The Many Layers of Istanbul

 To get a full appreciation for today's Istanbul, you must leave the sightseeing core and explore the lively, more cosmopolitan neighborhoods.
 Istanbul's contemporary heart is Taksim Square, circled by endless traffic and highlighted by a statue commemorating the father of modern Turkey, Mustafa Kemal Atatürk.
 The square marks the start of bustling İstiklal Street, lined with shops and eateries.

 İstiklal offers an enticing parade of taste treats.
 Carts and hole-in-the-wall restaurants sell traditional foods like simit (sesame seed bread rings), gözleme (flatbread folded over cheese, potatoes, and other fillings), and döner kebab (meat grilled on a revolving spit and served in flatbread).
-Windows display towers of honey-soaked baklava and Turkish delight, a sweet gooey treat.
+Windows display towers of honey-soaked baklava and Turkish delight, a sweet chewy treat.
 At stalls, you can sample a local favorite: kokoreç (sheep intestines, grilled and served with tomatoes, green peppers, and fresh herbs).

 Strolling this mostly pedestrian boulevard from one thriving end to the other is a joyful ritual for me every time I'm in town.
 And it changes with each visit.
 As Turkey becomes more affluent and Western, the action here becomes more and more vibrant.
-This is today's Turkey: a melting pot of 20 or so different ethnic groups (Turk, Kurd, Armenian, Jew, Greek, etc.) and styles from the very traditional to the very latest.
+This is today's Turkey: a melting pot of 20 or so ethnic groups (Turk, Kurd, Armenian, Jew, Greek, and many more) and styles from the very traditional to the very latest.
 The city is a huge draw for visitors — still a crossroads of humanity.
 And according to the Turkish proverb, every guest is a gift from God.

 This article is used with the permission of Rick Steves' Europe (www.ricksteves.com).
 Rick Steves writes European guidebooks, hosts travel shows on public TV and radio, and organizes European tours.